rt2yrru/Huawei_linux_drivers/README.md

-# Huwaei_linux_drivers
+# Huawei_linux_drivers

-This are the drivers which worked for my HUWAEI USB modem.
+This are the drivers which worked for my Huawei USB modem.

 Hope this is useful for you too.